NO LED

 • Door switch: Ensure the blower door is properly installed and depressing the door safety switch.
 The furnace will not power up if the door is off.

 • Inspect control board fuse: With power off, remove the blower door and check the low-voltage fuse on the control board.
-Replace if blown, but if it blows again, call a technician.
+Replace it if blown, but if it blows again, call a technician.

 • Transformer check (for qualified persons): With power on and using a multimeter, verify 120V to the transformer primary and 24V on the secondary.
-If primary has power but no 24V output, the transformer is likely failed and should be replaced with a Gibson-compatible unit.
+If the primary has power but no 24V output, the transformer is likely failed and should be replaced with a Gibson-compatible unit.

 Advertisements